Peterkn2001/ATtiny-Programmer/README.md

 Custom PCB design to simplify using an Arduino Nano to program ATtiny 25/45/85 chips

 ## Overview
-This is a PCB designed to simplyfy programming ATtiny 25/45/85 chips using an Arduino Namo.
+This is a PCB designed to simplify programming ATtiny 25/45/85 chips using an Arduino Namo.
 This repository contains the Gerber files to allow you to order your own PCBs from suppliers such as JLCPCB and PCBWay